 While verifying the SSL certificate, the browser checks the date and time.
 If the date and time on your system are found inconsistent with the SSL certificate, the browser throws the Your Connection is Not Private error.

 So, update the date and time in your system.
-Once updated, refresh the page to see that the error is gone and you are good to go.
+Once updated, refresh the page to see that the error goes away and you are good to go.